 - 1. You must incur this expense while you are covered under this plan.
 Expense is incurred on the date you receive the service or supply for which the charge is made. - 2.
 The expense must be for a medical service or supply furnished to you as a result of illness or injury or pregnancy, unless a specific exception is made. - The expense must be for a medical service or supply included in MEDICAL CARE THAT IS COVERED.
-Additional limits on covered charges are included under specific benefits and in the SUMMARY OF BENEFITS. - 4.
-The expense must not be for a medical service or supply listed in MEDICAL CARE THAT IS NOT COVERED.
+Additional limits on covered charges are included under specific benefits and in the SUMMARY OF BENEFITS.

+- 4. The expense must not be for a medical service or supply listed in MEDICAL CARE THAT IS NOT COVERED.
 If the service or supply is partially excluded, then only that portion which is not excluded will be covered under this plan. - 5.
-The expense must not exceed any of the maximum benefits or limitations of this plan. - Any services received must be those which are regularly provided and billed by the provider.
+The expense must not exceed any of the maximum benefits or limitations of this plan. - 6.
+Any services received must be those which are regularly provided and billed by the provider.
 In addition, those services must be consistent with the illness, injury, degree of disability and your medical needs.
 Benefits are provided only for the number of days required to treat your illness or injury. - 7.
-All services and supplies must be ordered by a physician.
+All services and supplies must be ordered by a participating provider physician or a non-participating provider physician provided in connection with emergency services or with an authorized referral.